hengxingzou/hengxingzou.github.io/_pages/research.md

 ![project_func_shift](/images/project_func_shift.png)

-Climate change has induced consistent and directional shifts in species distributions.
-Despite numerous documented examples, few studies focus on the subsequent shifts in species interactions and their community-level consequences.
-With [Brian Weeks](https://bcweeks.weebly.com/) and [Kai Zhu](https://zhulab.seas.umich.edu/), I am using long-term monitoring datasets to evaluate the functional shifts of North American bird communities on a fine spatial scale.
-Specifically, we aim to address the following questions:
+Climate change has led to consistent intraspecific shifts in functional traits, but we don’t know how these species-level patterns translate into community-level changes.
+For example, if smaller body size is beneficial, then smaller individuals should be selected within species, and smaller species should have an advantage over larger species, leading to an overall decrease in community-weighted mean of body size.
+With [Adam Smith](https://adamcsmithcws.github.io/about.html), [Brian Weeks](https://bcweeks.weebly.com/) and [Kai Zhu](https://zhulab.seas.umich.edu/), I used long-term monitoring data from the [North American Breeding Bird Survey](https://www.usgs.gov/centers/eesc/science/north-american-breeding-bird-survey) to evaluate the functional shifts of North American bird communities on a fine spatial scale.
+We found that communities shifted toward larger body mass and smaller appendages over time, the opposite of widely documented within-species changes.
+These unexpected patterns arise from a small proportion (5%) of hyper-dominant species that respond idiosyncratically to human-induced land use changes.

-- Which directions have the communities been shifting?
-- How are these shifts associated with environmental variables?
-- What species are contributing to the observed functional shifts?

-**Ongoing work -- stay tuned!**

-Figure created by the [bbsBayes2](https://bbsbayes.github.io/bbsBayes2/index.html) package in R
+Illustration in the figure was created by Olivia Stein, undergraduate student at the University of Michigan.

+**Preprint**

+**Zou, H.-X.\***, A.C.
+Smith, K. Zhu, and V.H.W.
+Rudolf.
+2025.
+Hyper-dominant species drive unexpected functional shifts in North American birds. *bioRXiv*. [[paper]](https://www.biorxiv.org/content/10.1101/2025.07.23.666479v1) [[code]](https://github.com/hengxingzou/Zouetal2025bioRXiv)

 <span style="color: #0eb0c9;">
 ## Opportunities for Novel Species Interactions from Range Shifts - Theme 2